tytydraco/yessleep/out/Theres_an_Old_Bell_Tower_near_my_house_it_is_strictly_forbidden_to_enter_Now_I_know_why_Part_5_Finale.md

 'Your friend Brian's on the phone, he said you've left some stuff at his house' she mumbled, looking around my room as she was handing me the receiver.

-'Thanks' I said, shopping her out of my room.with my hand.
+'Thanks' I said, shooing her out of my room with my hand.

 I put the phone to my ear, 'what's up, Brian?'